JuliaClimate/STAC.jl/README.md

 ## Example

 Accessing a catalog and sub-catalogs are indexed with their identitiers.
-To find all subcatalog identifiers can simply display the catalog structure in a julia session.
+To find all subcatalog identifiers, one can simply display the catalog structure in a julia session.

 ``` julia
 using STAC